Automattic/republication-tracker-tool/docs/removing-republish-button-from-categories.md

 Here's an example of how to hide the Republish button on all posts in the category with an ID of 14.

 ```
+/**
+* Hide the Republication sharing widget on posts that are
+* included in the category with the ID of 14.
+*
+* @return bool Whether or not the sharing widget should be hidden
+*/
 function remove_republish_button_from_category(){

     // grab our current post object